SpagoAsparago/kingdom-of-ds-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 You can modify the following properties:
 * Resources:
-- `Area`: The file in the Map Textures Area Data NARC used for this Zone ID under this Zone ID
+- `Area`: The file in the a/0/1/4 Area Data NARC (map textures) used for all maps under this Zone ID
-- `Matrix`: The matrix where this Zone ID is located
+- `Matrix`: The file in the a/0/0/9 Matrices Narc used by this Zone ID
-- `Scripts`: The script file associated
+- `Scripts`: The script file in the a/0/5/6 Scripts NARC associated
 - `Level scripts`: Level scripts associated
 - `Text`: Text Archive associated
-- `Encounters`: Encounter file associated.
+- `Encounters`: The file in the a/1/2/7 Encounter NARC associated .
 If set to -1, none is being used.
-An encounter file can be associated to multiple Zone IDs
+An encounter file can be associated to multiple Zone IDs.
-- `Entities`: The Entity file associated
+- `Entities`: The file in the a/1/2/6 Field Event Objects NARC associated.
 - `Cam Boundaries`:
 - `NPC Info cache`:
-- `Battle BG`:
+- `Battle BG`: What Battle Background in the a/0/1/1 NARC is being used

 * BGM (background music):
   - `Spring/Summer/Autumn/Winter`: The soundtrack associated with the corresponding season.